Skip to content

 ))

 The network allow list is a comma-separated list of IPv4 CIDR blocks.
-Set your allowed networks using the networkAllowList parameter when creating a sandbox.
+Set your allowed networks using the networkAllowList parameter when creating a sandbox or when updating settings on a running sandbox.

 • IPv4 only: hostnames, domains, and IPv6 are not supported